offers a method to natively assign

 address and DNS information to roaming VPN clients as the connection is established by using the XAUTH

 extension.
-XAUTH can be deployed using PSK or X.509 certificates.
+Extended authentication (XAUTH) can be deployed using PSK or X.509 certificates.
 Deploying using X.509 is more secure.
 Client certificates can be revoked by a certificate revocation list or by Online Certificate Status Protocol

 ).
 With X.509 certificates, individual clients cannot impersonate the server.
 With a PSK, also called Group Password, this is theoretically possible.